CASE TRACK RECORD

 The NASDR informed me that they would not accept this filing officially, until they performed net capital audits for 1988 and 1989.
 After completing its audits and reconciling bank statements for every business day during the months for the last quarters of 1988 and 1989, The NASDR filed two separate complaints against Boardwalk, Welch et al, including myself, resulting in the claims that now are disclosed:

-1. This was a books and records violation for the firm being out of net capital compliance during the last quarter of 1988, on NON REPORTING DATES.
+1. The first complaint was a books and records violation for the firm being out of net capital compliance during the last quarter of 1988, on NON REPORTING DATES.
 This distinction means that the firm was within net capital compliance on the month-end reporting dates, when I signed the focus reports, but short on dates within the months.
 This is considered to be a violation since firms are required to be in net capital compliance every business day of each month.
 By auditing the bank statements, the NASDR observed several days of noncompliance on non month-end reporting dates.
 I was fined $6,000 and paid the fine.
-It is important to note that no customer was hurt or damaged in any way as a result of this "technical" violation.
+It is important to note that no customer was hurt or damaged in any way as a result of this "technical books and records" violation.

-These points should clarify the only complaints that were received and sustained in the securities business after a spotless record of 20 years, prior to Boardwalk.
-Further, no other claims are pending or have been charged by the NASDR/FINRA over the past 10+ years.
+These points should clarify the only complaints that were received and sustained in the securities business after a spotless record of 19 years, prior to Boardwalk.
+Further, no other claims are pending or have been charged by the NASDR/FINRA or any customer over the past 19 years.

 Finally, on 2-19-99, Ms. Peggy Duzant, NASDR Arbitrator Relations Supervisor, informed me that my application had been approved to become an NASDR Arbitrator.
 She indicated that the National Arbitration and Mediation Committee had reviewed my complaints and CRD and confirmed my approval as an arbitrator since the temporary disqualification period had passed.